 - Are you familiar with California probate law and local court rules and procedures.
 If so, you might be able to represent yourself.

 - Can the deceased person’s assets be transferred outside of probate?
 The answer to this question depends on how much (if any) probate-avoidance planning the deceased person did before death.
 Some common examples of assets that don’t need to go through probate are assets are held in joint tenancy and community property with right of survivorship.
 Assets held in a living trust can also bypass probate.
 Probate is also unnecessary for assets for which the deceased person named a beneficiary—for example, bank accounts, retirement accounts and life insurance.

-There are separate California summary probate procedures for small estates.
-If the estate qualifies, anyone entitled to inherit property from the decedent, whether as a beneficiary under the will or an heir under intestate succession laws, may settle the estate and obtain title or possession of the property with these simplified probate transfer procedures.
-In most cases, the procedure can be completed in just a few weeks after the 40-day waiting period:
+If the estate qualifies, anyone entitled to inherit property from the decedent, whether as a beneficiary under the will or an heir under intestate succession laws, may settle the estate and obtain title or possession of the property with these simplified probate transfer procedures:

 - Are family members getting along?
 If a family member is making noises about suing over the estate, a probate lawyer may be able to help you avoid a court battle.

 - Do you have plenty of time on your hands, and no time pressure with respect to the estate, and no pressure from creditors or heirs?
 If so, you might be able to represent yourself.

 Is there enough money in the estate to pay debts?
 If there’s enough money to pay legitimate debts (for example, final income taxes, expenses of the last illness, and funeral costs), with some left over for beneficiaries under the will or state law, you won’t have to figure out which debts to pay.
 If, however, there may not be enough money in the estate to pay debts and taxes, don’t pay any bills before you get legal advice.